cym13/dirduster/README.rst

         -v, --version          Print the version and exit -a, --auth CREDS       Basic authentication in the format login:password -d, --directories      Identify and search directories
-        -n, --num NUM          Number of threads to use, default is 10 -c, --cookies COOKIES  User-defined cookies in the format a1=v1,a2=v2 -f, --file FILE        Entries file
+        -t, --threads NUM      Number of threads to use, default is 10 -c, --cookies COOKIES  User-defined cookies in the format a1=v1,a2=v2 -f, --file FILE        Entries file